-Chinook Salmon catch was very low in 2017 and 2019 due to low stock levels and to management actions.
-The fishery was closed in 2018 and no data were collected.
+Chinook Salmon catch was very low in recent years due to low stock levels and to management actions.
+The fishery was closed in 2018, and no data were collected.

-Coho Salmon had strong returns in 2013-2014.
+Coho Salmon had strong returns in 2013-14.

-Sockeye Salmon catch was very low in 2013, 2017.
+Sockeye Salmon catch was very low in 2013, 2017, and 2019.
 In 2018, the sport fishery was closed.

-Pink Salmon are the most frequently caught fish and are usually released.
+Pink Salmon are the most frequently caught fish, and are usually released.